GRANTS ADMINISTERED BY THE USEA FOUNDATION

 WORTH THE TRUST ADULT AMATEUR RIDER GRANTS

-The Worth the Trust Educational Scholarships was established in honor of Ms. Joan Goswell's horse Worth the Trust.
-"Trusty" a full thoroughbred who went to the highest level of the sport while ridden by Karen O'Connor.
+The Worth the Trust Educational Scholarships were established in honor of Ms. Joan Goswell's horse Worth the Trust.
+"Trusty" was a full thoroughbred who went to the highest level of the sport while ridden by Karen O'Connor.
 Together the pair won the Rolex Kentucky Three-day Event in 1997.
-The aim of the grant is to reward up-and-coming amateur eventers by helping to fund training opportunities like clinics, working student positions and private or group instruction.
+The aim of the grant is to reward up-and-coming amateur Eventers by helping to fund training opportunities like lessons, clinics, working student positions and private or group instruction.

-Applicants must be members of the USEA as well as their local eventing club or association, and contribute at least six hours of volunteer work to a national or local charitable organization, any minority/disadvantaged group, a local eventing association or horse trials, etc. Funds must be used within two years of receiving the award.
+Applicants must be members of the USEA as well as their local Eventing club or association, and contribute at least six hours of volunteer work to a national or local charitable organization, any minority/disadvantaged group, a local Eventing association or horse trials, etc. Funds must be used within two years of receiving the award.
 For more information contact Nancy Knight, Nancy@useventing.com.

-The USEA has established two educational scholarships in memory of the late Roger Haller.
+The USEA has established an educational scholarship in memory of the late Roger Haller.
 Designed to provide financial assistance to those licensed officials who are working towards promotion to the “R” license, the “S” license or the FEI licenses.
-The Scholarship may be used to offset the costs involved in gaining the necessary education and practical experience required to attain promotion to the next level of licensing.
+The Roger Haller Scholarship may be used to offset the costs involved in attending the necessary seminars and obtaining the practical experience required to attain promotion to the next level of licensing.
 The USEA will award a scholarship of $5,000 to a qualified individual in 2019.
-The sport is in urgent need of well-trained and committed officials who can serve at the highest international levels of the sport, a need that Roger was aware of and one that concerned him greatly.
-Increasing the pool of eventing officials was one of the reasons he devoted so much of his time to the development of the USEA’s educational programs for officials.
+The sport is in urgent need of well trained and committed officials who can serve at the highest international levels of the sport, a need that Roger was aware of and one that concerned him greatly.
+Increasing the pool of eventing officials was one of the reasons he devoted so much of his time to addressing the shortfall by developing the USEA’s educational programs for officials.
 We sincerely hope that this annual scholarship bearing Roger Haller’s name will help increase the number of eventing judges and technical delegates qualified to officiate internationally and so ensure the health of the sport for the future.